cnag-aat/assembly_pipeline/README.md

 # assembly_pipeline
-Pipeline used for de novo genome assembly @CNAG
+Pipeline used for de novo genome assembly @CNAG.
 Steps implemented in current version of the pipeline

 1- Preprocessing: